-(i) A Conference of South Asian Parliamentarians.
-This could be on the issue of regional economic cooperation31.
+- (i) Host a Conference of South Asian Parliamentarians.
+This could be on the issue of regional economic cooperation.
 The issue of free trade and implementation of the SAFTA agreement ought to be the main item on the agenda.
-The participants of the conference could also include representatives from regional think tanks, experts who have worked on regional cooperation, representatives of civil society advocacy organizations for peace and economic cooperation, civil servants involved in the peace process, lawyers, the media, and representatives from the faculties of the Command and Staff College and the National Defence University.
+The participants of the conference could also include representatives from regional think tanks, experts who have worked on regional cooperation, representatives of civil society advocacy organizations for peace and economic cooperation, civil servants involved in the peace process, lawyers, the media, and representatives from the faculties of the Command and Staff College and the National Defence University. - (ii) Establish A Network of South Asian Institutes for Regional Cooperation.
+Create a network of regional institutes in South Asia that are devoted to policy research and advocacy for peace and economic cooperation through a series of workshops.

-31 A few years ago SAFMA organized a highly successful conference in Bhurban of Parliamentarians from each of the countries of South Asia in which it was agreed that the peace process should be made irreversible through institutional mechanisms in both government and civil society.

-- (ii) Establishing A Network of South Asian Institutes for Regional Cooperation.
-Networking regional institutes in South Asia that are devoted to policy research and advocacy for peace and economic cooperation through a series of workshops.
 These workshops would bring together the latest thinking on issues of peace and economic cooperation in South Asia and specifically the dynamics of the peace process. - (iii) Advocacy Programme for South Asian Parliaments and Governments.
-Establishing an institutional base for bringing together representatives of civil society organizations in Pakistan and India as well as representatives from regional think tanks to undertake a short-term advocacy programme with their respective parliaments and governments in order to create the basis for a definitive decision on SAFTA implementation in the SAARC Summit of 2010. - (iv) Easing of Travel Restrictions for Tourism in South Asia.
-Easing of travel restrictions for South Asians traveling in South Asian countries would enable greater economic, cultural and social interaction amongst the citizens of India and Pakistan in particular and South Asia in general.
+Establish an institutional base for bringing together representatives of civil society organizations in Pakistan and India as well as representatives from regional think tanks to undertake a short-term advocacy programme with their respective parliaments and governments in order to create the basis for a definitive decision on SAFTA implementation in the SAARC Summit of 2010.

+&lt;sup>38 A few years ago SAFMA organized a highly successful conference in Bhurban of Parliamentarians from each of the countries of South Asia in which it was agreed that the peace process should be made irreversible through institutional mechanisms in both government and civil society.

+(iv) Ease of Travel Restrictions for Tourism in South Asia.
+Ease travel restrictions for South Asians traveling in South Asian countries to enable greater economic, cultural and social interaction amongst the citizens of India and Pakistan in particular and South Asia in general.
 The sharp increase in the magnitude of tourism following an easing of travel restrictions would be a powerful economic stimulus to the economies of the region and tourism could become one of the largest industries in Pakistan and some of the smaller South Asian countries.
 Moreover the secondary multiplier effects of tourism, would be to increase incomes of a wide strata of the population from porters, restaurants, hotels and transporters.

-IV.2.4 Medium Term Drivers of Peace and Economic Cooperation
+5.2.4 Medium Term Drivers of Peace and Economic Cooperation